fastgunner/fastgunner.github.io/EnhancementThree.md

 The planned enhancement I completed is the creation of the mySQL database.
 This artifact will show I am able to handle full stack development work including the SQL database portion.

+Some future enhancements would be the sanitization of SQL inputs to prevent SQL injection attacks, the addition of graceful error handling, and a live feed of the database on the fly.

 [Enhancement 3 repository](https://github.com/fastgunner/AGSProject/wiki)